|Ah, Atlantic City, my home away from home. While working at the University of Wyoming for the|

-|From a tent in Atlantic City, I mapped the entire South Pass Greenstone Belt and several underground mines beginning in|
+Wyoming Geological Survey, I mapped the South Pass Greenstone Belt and underground mines

-choir on the plains near Lewiston where only myself and a few dozen coyotes sang ballads to the local
+choir on the plains near Lewiston where only myself and a few coyotes sang ballads to the local

 Where a paleoplacer consists of relatively unconsolidated gravel, it can be mined similar to a sand and gravel operation.
 If the operation is near a road, the sand and gravel can be used as a by-product for road construction.
 The opposite may also occur where gold can be extracted as a by-product of sand & gravel operations if it is found such operations have anomalous gold.
 Where paleoplacers are extremely old, such as in the Witwatersrand of South Africa, the gold is recovered from underground mines to depths of more than 13,000 feet.

 |Ugh!
 Where are all the people coming from?|